 The absolute must-see during your river cruise visit to Beijing is, of course, the awesome and iconic Great Wall of China.
 This 4,000 mile-long UNESCO World Heritage Site is one of the world’s most renowned structures and a bucket list experience for many visitors.
 It doesn’t pass directly through the city, but excursions operate to a number of its different sections, with the Badaling section a popular choice for a number of river cruise lines’ excursions.
 If you’re exploring on your own though, the Mutianyu section is an excellent option too, as it’s not as tourist-heavy, is fully restored and offers some fantastic views.

-The Forbidden City, today known as the Palace Museum, is another hugely popular landmark in the city.
-A huge 15th century palace complex, it was the traditional home of successive ruling Emperors for centuries and is spread over 250 acres and boasts over 9,000 different rooms.
+The Forbidden City is today known as the Palace Museum, another hugely popular landmark in the city.
+A 15th-century palace complex, it was the traditional home of successive ruling Emperors for centuries and is spread over 250 acres and boasts over 9,000 different rooms.
 Owing to its sheer scale, a tour of the city is more like an outdoor museum experience with a wealth of temples, bridges, monuments and other architectural wonders to take in.

 Tiananmen Square is another iconic Beijing landmark which has played a leading role in China’s historical story on more than one occasion.
 It’s the site where Chairman Mao established the People’s Republic of China and can hold around a million people.
 Even armed with this knowledge, you’ll still be blown away by its sheer scale and to see the square for yourself truly is a humbling experience.

-As one of the most populous places in the world, Beijing’s always busy, so be mindful of traffic when crossing roads.
+As one of the most populous places in the world, Beijing is always busy, so be mindful of traffic when crossing roads.
 Haggling’s a way of life in markets so it’s a great opportunity to try out your bartering skills, while Peking Roast Duck is the local speciality dish.